Arthur Ashe Monument: Monument Avenue

 At the time of the statue's construction, Monument Avenue had statues of several Generals of the Confederate States Army, as well as Confederate States Navy Commander Matthew Fontaine Maury and Confederate President Jefferson Davis.
-Among tallest were the Robert E. Lee Monument, which stood 21 feet tall atop a 40-foot pedestal, and the Davis Memorial, which sat on a 65-foot column.
+Among the tallest were the Robert E. Lee Monument, which stood 21 feet tall atop a 40-foot pedestal, and the Davis Memorial, which sat on a 65-foot column.
 The monuments, constructed from 1890 to 1929, were likely influenced by the then-popular belief that the Confederacy was just and heroic, an ideology also referred to as the Lost Cause of the Confederacy.

 History

-DiPasquale met Ashe in 1992, and received permission to design a statue of him.
+DiPasquale met Ashe in 1992 when Wyatt Kingston introduced them, and received permission to design a statue of him.
 Nine crayon and pencil studies of Ashe were created before his death in 1993.
 Following his death, Ashe's widow Jeanne Moutoussamy-Ashe approved the studies, and recommended Virginia Heroes Incorporated for funding.
 The designs were first unveiled, in plaster form, in December 1994 at the Ashe Center.

-With the urging of City Manager Robert Bobb, Richmond City Council approved the placement of the statue on Monument Avenue in June 1995.
+With the urging of City Manager Robert Bobb, the Richmond City Council approved the placement of the statue on Monument Avenue in June 1995.
 This decision was met with opposition by both black and white people, both objecting to its placement beside statues of Confederate generals.
 One alternative location, supported by Mayor Leonidas B. Young II, was in the formerly whites-only Byrd Park.

 On July 17, city council held an eight hour long hearing on the location of the statue, eventually voting 7-0 in favor of the Monument Avenue location.
 Several council members said that the hearing changed their opinions on the matter, especially comments by Ashe's brother and widow.
 The groundbreaking was eventually held on August 15.
 500 attended the event, and several people raised Confederate flags behind the stage.

 On January 1, 1996, the Richmond Times-Dispatch published a letter by Moutoussamy-Ashe.
 In the letter, she argued that the monument "honors Richmond, Virginia, more than it does its son, his legacy, and his life's work."
 According to Moutossamy-Ashe, her husband had expected the monument to go in front of an African-American sports hall-of-fame.
 Several days later, Moutoussamy-Ashe reached an agreement with Citizens for Excellence in Public Art, a group led by gallery owner Beverly Reynolds, wherein both parties would help raise $20 million for the envisioned hall-of-fame, and the DiPasquale statue would be moved there upon completion.
 At this point, CEMA would hold a $1 million international competition to find a better design to be placed at Monument Avenue.
 The group had raised $200 thousand by the time Richmond City Council shot their plan down.

 The statue was cast by DiPasquale in Waynesboro, Virginia and shipped to Richmond on a flatbed truck driven by Robbie Drumheller.
 The statue was placed upon its pedestal on July 3, 1996, and unveiled on July 10.